izhan9637/tracksApp/README.md

 # Social Music App
-> A music application that allows users to upload songs and listen to them.
+> It is a music app called tracksApp where users can upload and share any music they like.

 ## Table of contents
 * [General info](#general-info)